 Invasive Asian Carp, Chinese River Crabs, Japanese Knotweed, and Blue Catfish are part of the invasive species menu.

 With this as a basis, Bun got to work.
-He experimented with the invasive species, and from this produced a new menu selection called the 'Invasive Species Menu'.
-This menu, featuring unusual but delicious invasive species, such as Lionfish and Chinese River Crabs became an important aspect of the restaurant.
+He experimented with the invasive species, producing a new menu selection called the 'Invasive Species Menu.'
+This menu, featuring unusual but delicious invasive species, such as Lionfish and Chinese River Crabs, became an essential aspect of the restaurant.

 This unusual innovation did not go unnoticed.
 Chef Bun is the sole recipient of the 2016 White House Champion of Change Award for Sustainable Seafood.
-Described by The New York Times as “the mad scientist of the sustainable sushi movement,” Bun Lai was subsequently featured in countless national and international media such as Time, National Geographic, Prevention, Food and Wine, Eating Well, Outside, Popular Mechanics, Vice, The New Yorker, and a range of international publications and television.
+The New York Times playfully described him as "the mad scientist of the sustainable sushi movement."

-With the tireless energy and support of Bun, the sustainability aspects of Miya's kept growing, and for many years to come benefited the business, the planet, and its community.
-Now, 'invasive species' are still a hot trend in the sustainable food world, first set by Miya's, a small but influential restaurant in New Haven, Connecticut.
+With the tireless energy and support of Bun, sustainability at Miya's grew and benefited the business, the planet, and its community for many years.
+Sourcing 'invasive species' is still prevalent in the sustainable food world - first set by Miya's, a small but influential restaurant in New Haven, Connecticut.

 Please do stop by to taste the delicious invasive species!